Arnold Rimmer: 1980s

-In "Confidence and Paranoia" (1988), Lister believes that the only reason that Rimmer became a part of the love celibacy society was because he couldn't get a date, and he could never get a date because Rimmer's mum bought all of Rimmer's casual clothes.
+In "Confidence and Paranoia" (1988), Lister believes that the only reason that Rimmer became a part of the love celibacy society was because he could not get a date, and he could never get a date because Rimmer's mother bought all of his casual clothes.
 Rimmer denies this, pointing out he went to bed with Yvonne McGruder, but Lister says she thought Rimmer was someone else due to her wonky vision from a concussion.
 Lister, with the help of a solid manifestation of Lister's confidence (played by Craig Ferguson), deduces where Kochanski's personality disc is hidden as well as a means of how the ship can power two holograms at once.
 Lister is still unable to go on a date with Kochanski, however, as the disc inside Kochanski's box has been swapped with one containing a duplicate of Rimmer.

 In "Me²" (1988), Rimmer is shown moving in with his double as better company in the next bunkroom over from Lister.
-Rimmer's double reveals that all of Rimmer's brothers, but not Rimmer, were academy educated.
-Rimmer claims that this was because his father couldn't afford it.
+Rimmer's double reveals that all of Rimmer's brothers were academy educated, but he was not.
+Rimmer claims that this was because his father could not afford it.
 Rimmer also mentions taking a film course at night school, although he confuses a cartoon showing at the cinema in the episode with Citizen Kane.
 Lister watches a video of Rimmer's death, where his last words are "gazpacho soup".
 Demonstrating intense, literal self-hatred, the second cruelly insults and berates the first.
 Believing that Lister is going to wipe his hologram anyway because of the two Rimmers' constant arguing, Rimmer explained his dying remark as referring to a dinner at the captain's table with six officers, during which he made a faux pas where he had his gazpacho soup taken away to be brought back hot, not realising that gazpacho soup is meant to be served cold.
 This caused the officers at the table to laugh at him, and he was never invited back.
 The incident haunted Rimmer for the rest of his life (and beyond).
 Gradually, his obsession over the incident caused him to remember it as the most disastrous, imbecilic action of his life, and it undermined his self-esteem out of all proportion.
 Lister, displaying deep empathy, tried to comfort Rimmer, assuring him that "anybody could make a mistake like that."
-His confession complete, Rimmer prepares to be wiped, but Lister wipes the second Rimmer instead; Lister had allowed Rimmer to believe his "death" was imminent because Lister wanted to know what the "gazpacho soup" remark meant, and he knew that Rimmer would never tell him any other circumstances.
+His confession complete, Rimmer prepares to be wiped, but Lister admits that he had already wiped the second Rimmer instead; Lister had allowed Rimmer to believe his "death" was imminent because Lister wanted to know what the "gazpacho soup" remark meant, and he knew that Rimmer would never tell him under any other circumstances.